hughperkins/EasyCL/README.md

 # templated kernels

-* If you activate build option `KERNEL_TEMPLATING`, then you can use templating with kernels, at runtime, using Lua
+* You can use templating with kernels, at runtime, using the build-in Lua engine
 * Simple variable substitution by using eg `{{some_variable_name}}`
-* Embed lua code, including loops, if statements etc, ... using eg '{% for i=0,5 do %}... code here ... {% end %}`
+* Embed lua code, including loops, if statements etc, ... using eg `{% for i=0,5 do %}... code here ... {% end %}`
 * The magic is done using the [templates/TemplatedKernel.h](templates/TemplatedKernel.h] class
 * See examples in [test/testTemplatedKernel.cpp](test/testTemplatedKernel.cpp)
 * Note that this templating method is based on John Nachtimwald's work at [https://john.nachtimwald.com/2014/08/06/using-lua-as-a-templating-engine/](https://john.nachtimwald.com/2014/08/06/using-lua-as-a-templating-engine/) ( [MIT License](https://john.nachtimwald.com/files/2008/11/MIT.txt) )

 # passing structs

-* Turns out this can be important, and is actually already available, just embedded in the cpp files, locked away
 * Simply `#include` new `"CLKernel_structs.h"` header, in order to be able to pass structs
 * See [test/testStructs.cpp](test/testStructs.cpp) for an example